Straits of Johor

-The Johor Strait (also known as the Tebrau Strait, Straits of Johor, Selat Johor, Selat Tebrau, and Tebrau Reach, also spelled Johore Strait) is an international tidal strait in Southeast Asia, between Singapore and Peninsular Malaysia.
+The Straits of Johor (also known as the Tebrau Strait, Johor Strait, Selat Johor, Selat Tebrau, and Tebrau Reach, also spelled Johore Strait) is an international tidal strait in Southeast Asia, between Singapore and Peninsular Malaysia.

 Geography

-The strait separates the Malaysian state of Johor on the mainland Malay Peninsula to the north, from Singapore and its islands on the south.
-It connects to the Strait of Malacca on the west, and the Singapore Strait on the southeast.
+The straits separate the Malaysian state of Johor on the mainland Malay Peninsula to the north, from Singapore and its islands to the south.
+It connects to the Strait of Malacca to the west, and the Singapore Strait to the southeast and can therefore be called an Estuary.

 The mouth and delta of the Johor River is on its northeast side in Malaysia.

 Crossings

-There are currently two bridges crossing the strait.
+There are currently two bridges crossing the straits.
 The Johor–Singapore Causeway, known simply as "The Causeway", links Johor Bahru and Woodlands in Singapore.
-The Malaysia–Singapore Second Link bridge is further west over the strait, links Iskandar Puteri in Malaysia and Tuas in Singapore.
+The Malaysia–Singapore Second Link bridge is further west, and links Iskandar Puteri in Malaysia and Tuas in Singapore.

-In 2003, Malaysia wanted to build a bridge across the strait to replace the existing causeway, but negotiations with Singapore were not successful.
+In 2003, Malaysia wanted to build a bridge across the straits to replace the existing causeway, but negotiations with Singapore were not successful.
 The main reasons cited for the change were: